shivsid1/shivsid1/README.md

 - 🪬 Hi, I’m Shivam 🐻
 - 🌱 I’m currently learning ...
-R, Python and React.JS
+Applied Mathematics and Data Engineering
 - 🤝 I’m looking to collaborate on ...
 Data Sci and AI projects
 - 📫 How to reach me ...siddaiya.shivam@gmail.com